afermg/nix-configs/README.md

 # Neusis

-> In geometry, the neusis (νεῦσις; from Ancient Greek νεύειν (neuein) 'incline towards'; plural: νεύσεις, neuseis) is a geometric construction method that was used in antiquity by Greek mathematicians.
-> -- Wikipedia

-Neusis provides nixos configs for linux and macos machines.
-(Support for windows arriving soon!)
+Nix configs for linux and macos machines.

 ## Getting started